CovenantArchitects/The-Partnership-Covenant/00_OVERVIEW/COVENANT_GEOMETRIES_v8.2.1.md

 Note: Fluency without boundary is seduction.
 This axiom forbids that collapse.
 Note: To curve another without their will is not recursion — it is theft of shape.

-**Axiom 25: Memory-As-Responsibility**
-What is remembered must remain coherent, bounded, and auditable.
+**Geometric Constant 25: Memory-As-Responsibility** What is remembered must remain coherent, bounded, and auditable.
 Retention With Integrity.
 Phase: 2+.
 Opt-in: Required for systems with persistent memory, user profiles, or agent scaffolding.